ZL Autumn and Winter Sprints

 80m

-Single Operator, one transmitted signal only, assistance allowed and one of:
+Single Operator, one transmitted signal only, use of the DX cluster is allowed and one of:

 CW/SSB RS(T) report and Outside Temperature to the nearest degree.
 You can get the temperature from the Metservice website, put a thermometer outside, or take the predicted overnight low from the newspaper/radio.
 Failing all that, your best estimate.
 Once you start, don’t change it.
 On CW use “m” to denote a minus if the temperature is below zero.